Staff Profile

 Dr Leesa Clarke

 Prior to working in academia, I worked for eight years in Pharmaceutical Sales and Marketing, after obtaining a BSc in Management Sciences from the University of Manchester.
-I changed career in 2000, after deciding that I wanted to take things in a different direction and work in a field that I felt really passionate about.
+I made the decision to change career as I was passionate about psychology and language and wanted to do something in that field - once I started on my degree course I was hooked and have continued in the field ever since!

 Further information